ctoledocarlo/ctoledoGPT/README.md

 ## 🤖 Overview

-**CToledo GPT** is an AI-powered virtual assistant designed to help you learn about Carlo Toledo's professional background and expertise.
-Built with a focus on creating meaningful connections with potential employers and colleagues, this interactive tool provides instant access to Carlo's experience, projects, skills, and educational background.
+**CToledo GPT** is an AI-powered virtual assistant designed to help you learn about my professional background and expertise.
+Built with a focus on creating meaningful connections with potential employers and colleagues, this interactive tool provides instant access to my experience, projects, skills, and educational background.

 ## ✨ Features

-- **AI-Powered Conversations**: Engage in natural dialogue about Carlo's professional journey
+- **AI-Powered Conversations**: Engage in natural dialogue about my professional journey
 - **Professional Portfolio Access**: Explore details about work experience, technical skills, and project accomplishments
-- **Educational Background**: Learn about Carlo's academic qualifications and specialized training
+- **Educational Background**: Learn about my academic qualifications and specialized training
-- **Technical Showcase**: Demonstrates Carlo's proficiency in modern web development technologies
+- **Technical Showcase**: Demonstrates my proficiency in modern web development technologies
 - **Responsive Design**: Optimized for both desktop and mobile devices

 ## 🛠️ Tech Stack